giannilmbd/dynare/doc/manual/source/the-model-file.rst

         there is a list, the transformation is restricted to endogenous with a lead that also appear in the list.

-        This option can useful for some deterministic simulations where convergence is hard to obtain.
+        This option can be useful for some deterministic simulations where convergence is hard to obtain.
 Bad values for terminal conditions in the case of very persistent dynamics or permanent shocks can hinder correct solutions or any